-Performance units are issued to certain of our key employees and represent rights to receive our common units upon achieving a performance measure for the performance period.
-The performance measure is determined each year by the NuStar GP, LLC Compensation Committee for the following year.
-Achievement of the performance measure determines the rate at which the performance units convert into our common units, which ranges from zero to 200% for certain awards.
+Performance units are issued to certain of our key employees and represent rights to receive our common units upon achieving performance measures for the performance period established by the NuStar GP, LLC Compensation Committee for the following year.
+Achievement of the performance measures determines the rate at which the performance units convert into our common units, which ranges from zero to 200% for certain awards.

-Performance units awarded vest in three annual increments (tranches), based upon our achievement of the performance measure set by the Compensation Committee during the one-year performance periods that end on December 31 of each applicable year.
-Therefore, the performance units are not considered granted for accounting purposes until the Compensation Committee has set the performance measure for each tranche of awards.
+Performance units awarded vest in three annual increments (tranches), based upon our achievement of the performance measures set by the Compensation Committee during the one-year performance periods that end on December 31 of each applicable year.
+Therefore, the performance units are not considered granted for accounting purposes until the Compensation Committee has set the performance measures for each tranche of awards.
 Performance units are equity-classified awards measured at the grant date fair value.
 In addition, since the performance units granted do not receive DERs, the grant date fair value of these awards is reduced by the per unit distributions expected to be paid to common unitholders during the vesting period.
-We record compensation expense ratably for each vesting tranche over its requisite service period (one year) if it is probable that the specified performance measure will be achieved.
+We record compensation expense ratably for each vesting tranche over its requisite service period (one year) if it is probable that the specified performance measures will be achieved.
 Additionally, changes in the actual or estimated outcomes that affect the quantity of performance units expected to be converted are recognized as a cumulative adjustment.